 1.2.1.3 the User accepting the terms of the [Gate 2 Offer].

-1.2.2 The parties agree that until the [Gate 2 Date], the provisions of this Construction Agreement (other than this Clause 1.2) and the Bilateral Connection Agreement shall have no effect.
+1.2.2 The parties agree that until the [Gate 2 Date], the rights and obligations of each party to this Construction Agreement (other than this Clause 1.2) and in the Bilateral Connection Agreement shall be suspended.

-1.2.3 The parties further agree that the information provided for the purposes of this Gate 1 Agreement [ and set out in the relevant Appendices to this Construction Agreement and the Bilateral Connection Agreement Site [Site of Connection] are indicative only prior to the [Gate 2 Offer] and shall not be binding on the parties or confer any commitment to these by The Company and any reliance on them for any purpose prior to the Gate 2 Date is at the User’s risk.
+1.2.3 The parties further agree that the information provided for the purposes of this Gate 1 Agreement [ and set out in the Appendix [O] to this Construction Agreement Site [Site of Connection] are indicative only prior to the [Gate 2 Offer] and shall not be binding on the parties or confer any commitment to these by The Company and any reliance on them for any purpose prior to the Gate 2 Date is at the User’s risk.

 1.2.4 At any time prior to the Gate 2 Date, the User shall have the right to terminate this Connection Agreement by written notice to The Company without any liability for any Final Sums.
 This right to terminate shall expire with effect from the Gate 2 Date.